gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

   in scientific software;
 * identify scientifically meaningful properties and numerical comparisons for testing scientific software;
-* distinguish between unit tests, functional tests, and code coverage;
+* distinguish between unit tests, functional tests, and code coverage, and explain why coverage alone does not establish scientific correctness;
 * explain how format choice, metadata, validation, and access patterns affect the reproducibility and usability of scientific data;
 * recognize how deployment and continuous-integration practices support